 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal ore deposits country — that is the host setting where hydroniumpharmacosiderite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal ore deposits country, the host setting where hydroniumpharmacosiderite typically forms.
 If you start seeing arsenopyrite, limonite, goethite in float, you are in the right ground.
 Field specimens usually show a pseudocubic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.